 Moisan: Arena always prefers to implement a non-intelligent part numbering system due to its flexibility and simplicity.

 Whereas an intelligent part number might take more effort as I explained in my capacitor example.
 Intelligent part numbering systems can be cumbersome and slow down your process.

 Arena: In what situation would an intelligent part numbering make sense?

 Moisan: For established companies that have had an intelligent part numbering in place for a long time.
 It’s often easier for them as an organization to not change.
 But for companies that are looking to adopt best practices or don’t have that much data Arena PLM makes it easy to change from an intelligent part numbering scheme to a non-intelligent part numbering scheme.

-Arena: Can Arena PLM help customers cross over from intelligent to non-intelligent part number?
+Arena: Can Arena Product Lifecycle Management (PLM) help customers cross over from intelligent to non-intelligent part numbers?